Pay a Bill

 Top of the pageCheck Your Symptoms

 Injuries are the most common cause of knee problems.
-Sudden (acute) injuries may be caused by a direct blow to the knee or from abnormal twisting, bending the knee, or falling on the knee.
-Pain, bruising, or swelling may be severe and develop within minutes of the injury.
+Sudden (acute) injuries may be caused by a direct blow to the knee.
+Or they may be caused by abnormal twisting, bending the knee, or falling on the knee.
+Pain, bruising, or swelling may be severe and occur within minutes of the injury.
 Nerves or blood vessels may be pinched or damaged during the injury.
-The knee or lower leg may feel numb, weak, or cold; tingle; or look pale or blue.
+The knee or lower leg may feel numb, weak, or cold.
+It may tingle or look pale or blue.
 Acute injuries include:

 Overuse injuries occur with repetitive activities or repeated or prolonged pressure on the knee.
-Activities such as stair climbing, bicycle riding, jogging, or jumping stress joints and other tissues and can lead to irritation and inflammation.
+Knees can get irritated and inflamed when you climb stairs, ride a bike, jog, or jump, putting stress on your joints and other tissues.
 Overuse injuries include:

 Problems not directly related to an injury or overuse may occur in or around the knee.

 Treatment for a knee problem or injury may include first aid, rest, bracing, physical therapy, and medicine.
 In some cases, surgery is needed.
 Treatment depends on:

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.

 Major trauma is any event that can cause very serious injury, such as:

 When an area turns blue, very pale, or cold, it can mean that there has been a sudden change in the blood supply to the area.
 This can be serious.

 There are other reasons for color and temperature changes.
 Bruises often look blue.
 A limb may turn blue or pale if you leave it in one position for too long, but its normal color returns after you move it.
 What you are looking for is a change in how the area looks (it turns blue or pale) and feels (it becomes cold to the touch), and this change does not go away.